ucgmsim/visualization/wiki/Sources.md

 A how-to guide on using the source-modelling repo to plot SRF files various ways.

+All of the tools below can be invoked via the command line, or via Python scripts.
+See the [QuakeCoRE docs](https://quakecoresoft.canterbury.ac.nz/docs/visualisation.sources.html) for API documentation.

 ## Installing the Plotting Tools

 Before you can plot anything, you need to install the visualisation repository.
 You can do that with `pip install git+https://github.com/ucgmsim/visualisation`.
 Assuming you've done that correctly you should be able to execute `plot-srf --help` and get output like